6 Awesome Things To Do In Valdez, Alaska (Including Photos)

 The Fat Mermaid

 Where would you expect to find a fat mermaid?
 Near the water, of course.
-The Fat Mermaid has views of the marina in Valdez to enjoy while visitors enjoy pizza and burgers along with their beer.
+The Fat Mermaid has views of the marina in Valdez to enjoy while visitors enjoy pizza and burgers.

 They also take orders online.
 For more information and an online menu, check out the Fat Mermaid's website here.